simonccc/docker-machine-driver-pve/README.md

 ### Rancher

-> **NOTE:** Until we release version `1.0.0` you will have to enable [Prerelease Versions](https://documentation.suse.com/cloudnative/rancher-manager/latest/en/cluster-admin/helm-charts-in-rancher/helm-charts-in-rancher.html#_prerelease_versions) in Rancher.

 1. In `local` cluster explorer (i.e. the cluster where Rancher is deployed) go to `Apps > Repositories > Create` and create repository with following settings:

     * Name: `pve-node-driver`